When Daniel Craig's fifth and final James Bond film was officially announced to press in 2019 it was simply codenamed 'Bond 25'.

-'Bond 25' is seemingly set to mark Daniel Craig's farewell to a role he has played since 2006, but it hasn't been plain sailing at all.
+'No Time to Die' is seemingly set to mark Daniel Craig's farewell to a role he has played since 2006, but it hasn't been plain sailing at all.

 'Once we got into Christoph Waltz/Blofeld territory, you can’t go small again,' Cary Joji Fukunaga adds.

 Watch: Billie Eilish’s No Time To Die music video Billie Eilish delivers a dark and brooding performance in the music video for James Bond title track No Time To Die.

 "It ties up all the storylines," says Bond producer Barbara Broccoli, "It’s a pretty epic film.”

 Each episode will focus on a different aspect of the franchise from the music, gadgets and locations to the stunts, costumes and cars.